 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matter - Basis of Presentation
+Emphasis of Matter - Financial Reporting Framework

-We draw attention to note 1 to the consolidated financial statements which describes the basis of accounting used in the preparation of these consolidated financial statements and the significant differences between such basis of accounting and Canadian public sector accounting standards.
+We draw attention to note 1 to the financial statements which describes the applicable financial reporting framework and the purpose of the financial statements.